ggldnl/dots_arch/README.md

 ## Additional stuff

-In combination with i3 I used [Michael Hofmann's script] to automatically rename i3 workspaces to contain the names of the programs on them.
+With i3 I used [Michael Hofmann's script] to automatically rename i3 workspaces to contain the names of the programs in them.
-I followed his guide and slightly adjusted the script because it was giving me a weird error, but don't copy-paste without thinking and check yourself his solution first!
+I followed his guide and slightly adjusted the script since it was giving me a weird error, but don't copy-paste without thinking and check yourself his solution first!
 For the script to work you will need Perl and some modules (AnyEvent, AnyEvent::I3 to be installed with cpam and perl-linux-inotify2 available in the AUR)